 - The examination document request list (red tab)

-InTREx-CU (Information Technology Risk Examination for Credit Unions) does not include CAT as part of the work program or document request list.
-InTREx-CU is a new examination model, similar to the NCUA's exam procedures based on 12 CFR Part 748, but with a heightened focus on critical security controls.
+InTREx-CU (Information Technology Risk Examination for Credit Unions) is a new proposed examination model, similar to the NCUA's exam procedures based on 12 CFR Part 748, but with a heightened focus on critical security controls.
+InTREx-CU does not include CAT/ACET as part of the work program or document request list.
 Credit unions examined with InTREx-CU will be expected to complete the new document request list, which currently includes 33 items.

-- For credit unions who will have an RISO perform the next IT exam, you can expect to see the pilot version of InTREx-CU.
+- For credit unions who will have an RISO perform the next IT exam, you might see the pilot version of InTREx-CU.
 RISOs primarily work with the largest credit unions in the industry.
-To help you prepare, ask your examiner for the most recent version of the InTREx-CU document request list.
+However, after September 2022, there will be a new exam that has yet to be completed and released to the public.

-InTREx-CU brings a new focus on incident management, specifically requesting "the formally approved Incident Response Plan, employee training program, accompanying procedures, results from the most recent cyber incident and results of incident response testing."
+InTREx-CU highlighted incident management, specifically requesting "the formally approved Incident Response Plan, employee training program, accompanying procedures, results from the most recent cyber incident and results of incident response testing."
+We expect this focus on incident managment to be included in the 2022 changes to the IT examination program.
 If you are looking for a fast and effective way to build an Incident Response Plan and track incidents as they occur, see our newest Tandem addition: Incident Management.

 Will I be expected to keep doing the CAT/ACET?